lscarton/PrepoQuiz-Deutsch/README.md

 3. Answer multiple-choice questions by selecting the correct option.
 4. Get instant feedback on your answers.
-5. Press 'q' at any time to quit the game.
+5. Press `q` at any time to quit the game.

 ## Requirements